polkadot-js/common/packages/util-crypto/docs/keccak.md

 # keccak

-Create Keccak256 values as hex, string, Buffer & Uint8Array output
+Create Keccak256 values as hex & Uint8Array output

 - [keccakAsHex](#keccakashex) Creates a keccak hex string from the input.
 - [keccakAsU8a](#keccakasu8a) Creates a keccak Uint8Array from the input.